He Rauru

 What does He Rauru mean?

 A Rauru is a rope woven together by three strong strands bound together as one.
 He Rauru represents the strength our organisation wants to create when it comes to kaupapa Māori.
-The three strands that make up He Rauru can be found here
+In the case of He Rauru, those strands relate to Tangata - looking after people, to Mana - having the authority to make decisions and tikanga - our way of doing things.

 Training Modules